-If Top of the Mark has the best views of San Francisco at night, Coit Tower definitely has some of the best day views.
+If you’re looking for some of the best views in San Francisco head to Coit Tower.
 It’s dirt cheap (less than ten dollars) to get to the top viewing platform to enjoy the 360-degree views of the city, including a view of the Golden Gate Bridge.

 After ten minutes or so you’ll reach Telegraph Hill.
 Climb the steps and you’ll start to see some of the city views; skyscrapers and criss-crossing, wide roads.
 Take a few pics and a breather, and then head up the steps that have been etched with names.
 They’re the names of people who have contributed to the restoration of Coit Tower.